GNOME/gtk/docs/reference/gtk/migrating-4to5.md

 This is an oldfashioned widget that does not do all that much anymore, since it no longer has a resize handle for the window.

-## GtkLockButton is going away
+## GtkLockButton and GtkVolumeButton are going away

-This is an very specialized widget that should better live with the application where it is used.
+These are very specialized widgets that should better live with the application where they are used.